 Do You Need to Divide Your Hostas?

-Did you know that your hosta plants will only get better as they get older if you make an effort to put them in the right location?
-Planting your hostas in the wrong location with unsuitable soil conditions can lead to an unhealthy plant, and it’s one big reason why many people choose to divide and move them.
+Did you know that your hosta plants will only get better as they get older if you attempt to put them in the right location?
+Planting your hostas in the wrong location with unsuitable soil conditions can lead to an unhealthy plant, and it’s one big reason many people choose to divide and move them.

-Maybe your hosta plants are starting to spread too far for the space you set aside for them and they’re getting crowded.
+Maybe your hosta plants are spreading too far for the space you set aside for them and they’re getting crowded.
 If so, dividing them is an easy way to free up space and make sure they’re in a great spot.
 You could also take this time to fill in other areas of your landscaping with the divided hosta plants, like amongst your roses.

 Whatever the reason you choose to divide your hostas, give them at least a few years to grow before you do it.
 If it’s a giant hosta, don’t divide it for at least five years so you don’t worry about stunting the growth.

 When to Divide Your Hostas

 When is the best time to divide your hostas?
 I found myself wondering this when I decided I wanted to spread my hostas around my garden and landscape.
 I wanted to give them the best chances possible of taking root and thriving, so this required a little research.
 Here’s what I found.

 Hosta Division in the Spring